jbdelete/UFDEV/Readme.md

    **$ git push -u https://(YOURNAME):(KEY)@github.com/jbdeete/UFDEV.git main**\
    for example my push command loks like:\
    **$ git push -u https://Jack:ghp_HXmEbbuUBC@github.com/jbdelete/UFDEV.git main**
+10. Save this long command somwhere so that you can copy and paste it.
-10. Go to\
+11. Go to\
    **https://github.com/jbdelete/UFDEV**
    and check the Contrib.md file to see if you changes were updated.
-11. Make sure Matlab was not running during this process.
+12. Make sure Matlab was not running during this process.
 If it was, close it and reopen, so it can see the MATLABPATH environment variable.
     Navigate to\
    	**~UFDEV/Project/matlab/MPS/main_rods**\
    and run\
 	main_JustRods.m
-12. Email any problems.
+13. Email any problems.